sclorg/s2i-python-container/2.7/README.md

     Set this variable to a non-empty value to inhibit the execution of 'manage.py collectstatic' during the build.
 This only affects Django projects.

+* **DISABLE_SETUP_PY_PROCESSING**

+    Set this to a non-empty value to skip processing of setup.py script if you use `-e .` in requirements.txt to trigger its processing or you don't want your application to be installed into site-packages directory.

+* **ENABLE_PIPENV**

+    Set this variable to use [Pipenv](https://github.com/kennethreitz/pipenv),
+    the higher-level Python packaging tool, to manage dependencies of the application.
+    This should be used only if your project contains properly formated Pipfile and Pipfile.lock.
+(Implies `UPGRADE_PIP_TO_LATEST` to satisfy dependencies of Pipenv.)
 * **PIP_INDEX_URL**

     Set this variable to use a custom index URL or mirror to download required packages